 Muscle contracture

-For the same reasons as overload and soreness, a muscle contracture may appear.
-This is an involuntary contraction of the muscle that causes pain, swelling, and difficulty moving the area while it lasts.
+For the same reasons as overload and soreness, a muscle contracture can appear.
+This is an involuntary contraction of the muscle that causes pain, inflammation, and difficulty moving the area while it lasts.
 Sometimes, it can affect the surrounding muscle area and, if it occurs in a superficial area, it may appear as a lump.

 So far, causes related to training and physical activity have been mentioned.
 However, there are also chemical causes, such as nutritional deficiencies.
 Insufficient levels of calcium, magnesium, potassium, or sodium directly affect muscle recovery and cause muscle cramps.
 A varied and healthy diet is the best ally to avoid mineral deficiencies.